AOEpeople/Aoe_Scheduler/doc/installation.md

 ### Download and extract

 Of course you can also [download the zip or tar.gz file](https://github.com/AOEpeople/Aoe_Scheduler/releases) and extract it into your project webroot.
-While this is **not recommended (especially not on a production environment!)** this might be the easiest way to test Aoe_Scheduler if your not familiar with Composer and modman and don't feel like exploring it (you should! :)
+While this is **not recommended (especially not on a production environment!)** this might be the easiest way to test Aoe_Scheduler if you're not familiar with Composer and modman and don't feel like exploring it (you should! :)